 The TB Monitor firmware version 4.0.0 and up will be upgraded by providing a new menu entry allowing you to select the epoch number applied to correct the date coming from the Thunderbolt.
 By default, this correction will only apply to the time displayed on the LCD display.
 If you are using the WiFi option, the data stream from the Thunderbolt will be unaffected.
-The reason being that the GPS data stream simply has no provision for the extra epoch information.
-The good news is that any software that will use the WiFi data (like Lady Heather), most likely will already have a correction routine since this software has access to the current approximate date/time through the operating system.
+The reason being that the GPS data stream coming from the Thunderbolt simply has no provision for the extra epoch information.
+The majority of the GPS satellites currently in orbit do not send that information either.
+The good news is that any software that will use the WiFi data (like Lady Heather), most likely will already have a correction routine since this software has access to the current approximate date/time through the computer's operating system.

 After the rollover of July 30, 2017, you will have to flash the new firmware in your kit and use the menu to select the appropriate epoch.
 Detailled instructions will be available here.

 Firmware versions 1.3.1 and earlier (those that apply to the older form factor kit) can also be upgraded but the v1.4.0 firmware upgrade for those kits does not offer the new menu options, simply a fixed "1 epoch" correction factor which will carry you another 19.6 years after which you will be back to square one.